-Chief Information Officer Kermit Wallace was quoted in the Legaltech News article, "Security, Stress and Schedules: How Collaboration Tools Are Changing Legal's Culture.
-The article discusses the ways collaboration platforms are changing how law firms and corporate legal departments think about external or internal communications, and their tolerance for tools that encourage a higher degree of informality and cybersecurity risk.
+Chief Information Officer Kermit Wallace was quoted in the Legaltech News articles, "Security, Stress and Schedules: How Collaboration Tools Are Changing Legal's Culture, and, "4 Unintended Problems Caused by Pandemic Tech Adoption."
+The articles discuss the ways collaboration platforms are changing how law firms and corporate legal departments think about external or internal communications, and their tolerance for tools that encourage a higher degree of informality and cybersecurity risk.

 Wallace explains that when the pandemic first began, the firm was encouraging attorneys to use its preferred collaboration platform, complete with passcodes and other safety measures, for client interactions.
 However, it quickly found that clients had their own idea of what tools offered the best functionality and security.